AdobeDocs/commerce-admin.en/help/customers/login-as-customer.md

 >[!WARNING]
 >
-> Without this permission, an Admin user cannot login as this customer to provide assistance.
+> Without this permission, an Admin user cannot log in as this customer.

 ## Using Login as Customer

 >[!INFO]
 >
-> To use Login as Customer, ensure your Admin is configured as described earlier.
+> To use _Login as Customer_, make sure that your Admin is configured as described earlier.

 Login as Customer allows you to see the site just as the customer does, and allows you to troubleshoot and take other actions for the customer.
 If you have an assigned user role with the required permissions: